leekgroup/derfinder/README.md

-DER Finder
+DER Finder Beta
 =========

 This is the beta version of the R package for DER Finder, a method for analyzing differential expression with RNA-seq data.
 DER Finder is described in detail in the paper [Differential expression analysis of RNA-seq data at single-base resolution](http://biostatistics.oxfordjournals.org/content/early/2014/01/06/biostatistics.kxt053.full).
 Code for the analysis used in the paper is in `analysis_code.R`.

 The package in this repository is an exact implementation of the methods described in the DER Finder manuscript.
-A more-efficient but less-statistically-sophisticated version of DER Finder can be found at https://github.com/lcolladotor/derfinder.
-We plan to submit the efficient version to [Bioconductor](http://bioconductor.org/), so watch for an official release.
+The final version of the software is significantly more efficient than this version and is [available on Bioconductor](http://www.bioconductor.org/packages/release/bioc/html/derfinder.html).
+For research projects, **please use the Bioconductor package** instead of the package in this repository, which mostly exists for historical/reproducibility reasons.
+The official package is written and maintained by Leonardo Collado Torres, and issues can be submitted [to its GitHub repository](https://github.com/lcolladotor/derfinder).

 # installation
 You can install this package directly from GitHub using the `install_github` function from the `devtools` package: